tournament-js/tournament/README.md

 # Tournament [![Build Status](https://secure.travis-ci.org/clux/tournament.png)](http://travis-ci.org/clux/tournament)

 Tournament is a library for creating and managing match objects in extended competitive events.
-In particular it creates fair, round robin scheduled group stages, single & double elimination duel tournaments and FFA elimination tournaments.
-It includes easy helper functions for scoring of matches, tracking players viewing ongoing statistics as well as provding the matches in a simple JSON format that can be used to completely serialize the tournament and deserialize it back.
+In particular it creates fair, round robin scheduled group stages, single & double elimination duel tournaments, FFA elimination tournaments and knockout tournaments.
+It includes easy helper functions for scoring of matches, tracking players viewing ongoing statistics as well as provding the matches in a simple JSON format that can be used to completely serialize the tournament and later deserialize it back.

 ## Usage
 Create a new tournament object, then interact with helper functions to score and calculate results.